 For Region, we adjusted the reported amounts for services obtained from affiliated providers for electroplating, heat treatment and annealing of certain products to reflect transactions disregarded from these providers.
-In addition, we limited Region's scrap offset to an amount that reflected the amount estimated to have been generated during the POR.
-Finally, we made an adjustment to Region's reported interest expenses to include an additional expense.
+In addition, we adjusted Region's reported yield loss to account for differences in the processing yield loss for merchandise under consideration and non-merchandise under consideration.